f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 Deleting a Tenant
 -----------------

-If you need to delete a tenant it can be removed from the F5OS CLI, GUI, or API.
+If you need to delete a tenant it can be removed from the F5OS CLI, WebUI, or API.

 Deleting a Tenant via the CLI
 -----------------------------